 Helping you make data-driven decisions about your business

 The Local Market Indicator gives you an early indicator of trends in search behaviour in your area.
-This can be used to re-assure your customers that the market is reviving or provide extra insight to support business decisions – like when to increase staffing levels.

-We’ll be updating this data for you every week.
+We update this data for you every week.
 It’s worth setting yourself a reminder to check back here on a Monday afternoon for the latest data.

 What the data shows

-The chart shows how total detail views on Rightmove have changed in your area relative to the same period in 2019.
+The chart shows how total detail views on Rightmove have changed in your area relative to the same week in 2019.
 A “detail view” is a measure of how many people click through to view a property’s full details.
 Home movers tend to research properties for a few weeks before they begin to send enquiries, so tracking the uplift in detail views is an early indicator of increasing demand.
 The data is a combination of detail views across properties for sale and for let.

 Each day on the chart represents a rolling 7 day average and is compared to the 7 day average for the same period in 2019.
-For example, the data shown on 12th May compares the average daily detail views for 6th–12th May 2020 to 6th–12th May 2019.
+For example, the data shown on 12th May 2020 compares the average daily detail views for 6th–12th May 2020 to 6th–12th May 2019.